grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 Internally, this component uses Kubernetes Service Discovery from Prometheus.
 [The documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) on their site offers further details on the metadata labels applied to targets and other usage considerations.

-If you supply no connection information, this component will default to using an in-cluster config.
+If you supply no connection information, this component defaults to using an in-cluster config.
 Otherwise, you can specify a kubeconfig file, or manual apiserver configuration.

 ## Example